muxi-ai/cli/docs/plan-config-security.md

 Dynamic Mode

   ⚠ Dynamic credential collection should only be used in development.
-  Credentials will be collected inline when tools request them.
+  User credentials will be collected inline when tools request them.

   Environments where dynamic mode is allowed (comma-separated) ✓ Allowed environments: development, staging